agbld/sleep-replay-consolidation-python/README.md

 This is a replicate of the original implementation of the Sleep Replay Consolidation (SRC) algorithm in Python.
 The original implementation [tmtadros/SleepReplayConsolidation](https://github.com/tmtadros/SleepReplayConsolidation.git) was in MATLAB and was used in the following paper:
 * Tadros, T., Krishnan, G. P., Ramyaa, R., & Bazhenov, M. (2022a). *Sleep-like unsupervised replay reduces catastrophic forgetting in artificial neural networks*.
 Nature Communications, 13(1). https://doi.org/10.1038/s41467-022-34938-7

+## TODO

+- [ ] Figure out the formula of `alpha` and `beta` in the SRC algorithm.
+  - [ ] See *Sleep Replay Consolidation (SRC) algorithm* part under *Methods* section in the paper.
+  - [ ] Also see [*Fast-classifying, high-accuracy spiking deep networks through weight and threshold balancing*](https://ieeexplore.ieee.org/document/7280696) (IJCNN 2015) for the exact scaling algorithm.
+- [ ] Implement model merging and compare it with SRC.
+- [ ] Extract the PCA component importance and use it to calculate the model capacity "usage" of each task.
+Observe how SRC reallocates model capacity during incremental learning.
+- [ ] Solve the bias problem.
+  - [ ] Figure out the current bias scaling algorithm.
+  - [ ] If it indeed only do the scaling and won't modify during sleep phase, then the following problem might occur.
+    * In a NN, there are two types of major parameters: weights and biases.
+Each of them play crucial roles while learning.
+Optimizer used in the training phase will try its best to adjust both weights and biases to fit on current task.
+    * According to observation, so far, SRC do the "recall" or "memories recovery" things by **selectively adjusting the weights**.
+SRC seek to find a best compromised weights across all tasks.
+However, the **bias distribution may shift across tasks** as well.
+    * If the target tasks are somehow **"bias-sensitive"**, then the SRC might **suffer from the "outdated" bias**, resulting in the catastrophic forgetting again.

 ## Experiments

 ### MNIST